LGN520/farreach-public/ycsb-implementation.md

 # Implementation log of YCSB

 - FUTURE
+	* TODO: For synthetic workload, add write ratio, skewness, and value size into StaticStatisticsFilepath -> introduce too many CLI parameters into scripts/remote/calculate_statistics.sh and change too many lines of code in YCSB
 	* TODO: Reduce redundant switch-related scripts in method/localscripts/
 	* TODO: Implement DistfarreachClient, DistnocacheClient, and DistcacheClient in YCSB (just with different methodids)
 		- NOTE: Add preparefinish_client in prebenchmark of distfarreach to trigger snapshot